Swee Lay Thein, B.S., F.R.C.P., F.R.C.Path., D.Sc., FMedSci

 Dr. Thein joined the NHLBI in spring 2015 as Senior Investigator and Chief of the institute’s newly formed Sickle Cell Branch.

-Dr. Thein is author or co-author of more than 300 peer-reviewed research publications, invited review articles, and book chapters.
-She has been honored for her research with awards from the U.K. Academy of Medical Sciences and the Academy of Life Sciences for Chinese in the U.K. Dr. Thein also was awarded a visiting professorship from Kuwait University and an honorary professorship in pathology from the University of Hong Kong.
-She serves on the editorial boards of the research journals Blood, Pathology, Annals of Haematology, Hemoglobin, and the American Journal of Hematology and is feature editor of the journal Blood’s Sickle Cell Disease hub, a micro-website that complements research published in the journal with links to articles, images and slideshows, and other multimedia.
+Dr. Thein is author or co-author of more than 400 peer-reviewed research publications, invited review articles, and book chapters.
+She has been honored for her research with a fellowship from the U.K. Academy of Medical Sciences in the U.K. Dr. Thein also was awarded a visiting professorship from Kuwait University and an honorary professorship in pathology from the University of Hong Kong.
+She has served/serves on the editorial boards of the research journals Blood, Pathology, Annals of Haematology, Hemoglobin, and the American Journal of Hematology and was feature editor of the journal Blood’s Sickle Cell Disease hub, a micro-website that complements research published in the journal with links to articles, images and slideshows, and other multimedia.

-Dr. Thein was chair of the European Hematology Association’s scientific working group for red blood cells and iron disorders from 2011–2014 and has organized annual international conferences on sickle cell disease since 2006.
+Dr. Thein was chair of the European Hematology Association’s scientific working group for red blood cells and iron disorders from 2011–2014 and has organized annual international conferences on sickle cell disease (Sickle Cell in Focus, SCiF) since 2006.
 She also has been instrumental in organizing scientific and educational conferences on red blood cell disorders for the European Hematology Association and European School of Hematology.

 Related Scientific Focus Areas